Breeches role: Dramatic function

-A closely related term is a skirt role, a female character to be played by a male singer, usually for comic or visual effect.
-These roles are often ugly stepsisters or very old women, and are not as common as trouser roles.
-As women were not allowed to sing on stage in the Papal States until the end of the 18th century, although not elsewhere in Europe, many female operatic roles which premiered in the Papal States were originally written as skirt roles for castrati (e.g. Mandane and Semira in Leonardo Vinci's Artaserse).
+Breeches roles often serve specific dramatic purposes within opera, such as the portrayal of young male characters and the use of cross-gender casting for expressive or comic effect.
+Scholars have noted that these roles frequently emphasize youth, emotional openness, and physical expressivity in performance.
 The Madwoman in Britten's Curlew River and the Cook in Prokofiev's The Love for Three Oranges are later examples.
-The role of the witch in Humperdinck's Hänsel und Gretel, although written for a mezzo-soprano, is now more regularly sung by a tenor, who sings the part an octave lower.
+The role of the witch in Humperdinck's Hänsel und Gretel, although written for a mezzo-soprano, is now sometimes sung by a tenor, who sings the part an octave lower.
 In the same opera the "male" roles of Hänsel, the Sandman, and the Dewman are however meant to be sung by women.